matildafrimodig/testing-with-jest/README.md

 # testing-with-jest

-project for a course at Malmö Universitet
+Project for a course at Malmö Universitet
+Learning about git and testing with jest.